Funding & Structure

 - The El Paso County Department of Human Services provides funding for the Quality Enhancement Initiative to include outreach, information, resources, and supports for Colorado Child Care Assistance Program (CCCAP) Early Care and Education programs to raise and/or maintain quality within their program as well as provides similar supports, resources, and information for CCCAP families.

 - Alliance for Kids member organizations provide meeting space free of charge for some meetings.
-Council members volunteer their time to participate in Council meetings (the oversight committee of Council) as well as participate in advisory monthly meetings to build and improve a comprehensive Early Childhood System in our community for the young children and families of El Paso County.
+Council members volunteer their time to participate in Council meetings (the oversight committee of Council) for the purpose of building a comprehensive early childhood system for the young children and families of El Paso County.